Where Do We Stand On Prosthetics?

 In many social settings, a running-blade prosthetic is inappropriate.
 Women may wish to wear a skirt that does not sweep the floor or wear sandals that expose their feet.
 Mechanical hands help with many tasks but for formal outings there may be a desire to attract less attention than Tony Stark.

 The Alternative Limb Project produces a number of products.
-Included in their lineup are stylish prosthetic housings.
+Their lineup includes stylish prosthetic housings.
 They also currently make the most realistic looking non-functional cosmetic prosthetics.

 Stamos+Braun Prothesenwerk GmbH company in conjunction with a team at Stanford University has created an artificial “skin” so lifelike that it can stretch, bend, and translate nervelike signals directly to the brain.
 When you lose an arm or a leg, you lose more than just the physical limb: You lose your sense of touch.
 The researchers, led by chemical engineer Zhenan Bao, published their work of large-area organic electronic skins with neural-integrated touch feedback for replacement limbs in the October 2015 journal Science.
 Within the coming years, neural interfaces offer the promise of controlling limbs with your mind.

 Unlike traditional devices, the emPOWER Ankle is the only lower limb prosthesis with powered propulsion that emulates lost muscles and mimics normal ankle movement for a natural stride. —Bionx Med